IBM/data-prep-kit/transforms/README.md

 * In the IDE
     * Set your project/run configuration to use the venv/bin/python as your runtime virtual environment.
         * In Pycharm this can be done through the PyCharm->Settings->Project...->Python Interpreter page
+        * In VS Code, click on the current Python Interpreter in the bottom right corner and make sure that the Interpreter path is venv/bin/python
     * Mark the `src` as a _source root_ so that it is included in your PYTHONPATH when running .py files in the IDE
         * In Pycharm this can be done by selecting the `src` directory, and then selecting `Mark Directory as` -> `Sources Root`